Effects of the environment on the multiplicity properties of stars in the STARFORGE simulations: Multiplicity properties for the fiducial cloud

 \subsection{Time evolution of multiplicity properties}

 Observations suggest that multiplicity evolves through dynamical interactions, such that over time systems lose members.
 Figure \ref{fig:fiducial_MF_evol_solar} shows the evolution of the $\MF$ for Solar-type stars in the fiducial run that have stopped accreting.
 We find a general decreasing trend, where Solar-type stars are much more likely to be primaries at the start of star formation than at later times.
 To produce this trend Solar-type stars must lose their companions as they age, or stars born at later times must have lower multiplicity.
 Figure \ref{fig:fiducial_MF_CF_evol_for_timebins} shows the formation rate of Solar-type stars and their multiplicity as a function of age.
 Note that Figure \ref{fig:fiducial_MF_evol_solar} and Figure \ref{fig:fiducial_MF_CF_evol_for_timebins} concern slightly different stellar populations: Figure \ref{fig:fiducial_MF_evol_solar} looks at Solar-type stars that have stopped accreting, while Figure \ref{fig:fiducial_MF_CF_evol_for_timebins} follows the multiplicity of stars throughout their lifetime.
 The $\MF$ remains roughly constant as the stars age, but the $\CF$ decreases.
 This means that trinary and quaternary systems containing Solar-type stars lose some companions over time but are unlikely to lose their last companion.
+This implies that most stars that form in a multiple system (e.g., not the earliest forming ones), \emph{stay} in a multiple system.
+This result is consistent with prior numerical studies \citep[e.g.,][]{Lee_2019_MHD_binary_separations} and will hold as long as the initial fraction of high-order systems is low and stellar densities are not too high.
 These changes, however, are relatively minor compared to the differences in both the $\MF$ and $\CF$ between stars born at different times.
 We find that among the first Solar-type stars that form about 40\% are primaries; among the last ones to form only 20\% are.